All

 Eye Health & General Information

-This is why the awareness and management of diabetic retinopathy is vital for those who have diabetes.
-In this way, they can keep a lookout for the signs of the disease, as well as take steps to try and avoid its development.
+This is why awareness and management of diabetic retinopathy are vital for those who have diabetes.
+This helps them recognise the early stages of diabetic retinopathy and take steps to reduce the risk of its progression or development.

 Today, we’ll help you understand diabetic retinopathy, covering everything from its causes to the best ways to manage it.